Slava0135/DIFFuzzer/docs/QEMU.md

 >
 > QCow2 UEFI/GPT Bootable disk image with linux-kvm KVM optimised kernel

-*You can rename file to `disk.img` for convenience.*
+*Rename file to `disk.img` for convenience.*

+> Note: scripts use predefined filenames that can be changed by passing environment variables:
+>
+> `$ PATH_TO_FILE=SOME_VALUE ./some-script.sh`

 ### Generate SSH keys

 > If you are not familiar with SSH, read some documentation first.
 >
-> But basically, it allows us to execute commands on remote server (in our case server is running inside VM).
+> But basically, it allows user to execute commands on remote server (in our case server is running inside VM).
 >
 > Additionally, you can copy files from/to server using `scp`.